elguneminov/Slider-App/README.md

-# Slider App with Html, Css, Js
+# Slider App with Html,Js